ProductBuilders/productbuilders/docs/index.md

   <div class="creator-content">
     <h3>Angshuman Gupta</h3>
     <p class="creator-title">Product Leader & AI Enthusiast</p>
-    <p>ProductBuilders is my passion project, born from a decade of experience building digital products and helping non-technical founders bring their ideas to life.
+    <p>Product Builders is my passion project, born from a decade of experience building digital products and helping non-technical founders bring their ideas to life.
 As a product leader who has worked with startups and unicorns like Zalando, Zeta, and Ola, I've seen firsthand how AI tools are democratizing product development.</p>
     <p>This guide combines my experience in eCommerce, Consumer Tech, Fintech, and AI/ML with practical frameworks that anyone can use—regardless of technical background.
 My mission is to empower aspiring founders to build products people actually want, without the traditional barriers to entry.</p>
     <div class="creator-links">
       <a href="https://angshumangupta.com/" target="_blank" class="creator-link">Personal Website</a>